-- Learn about the differences between the SurfControl and Websense filtering models. - Access information and worksheets to help you plan the transition. - Learn about other resources that can step you through the process of implementing a Websense solution.
+- Learn about the differences between the SurfControl and Websense security models. - Access information and worksheets to help you plan the transition. - ◆ Learn about other resources that can step you through the process of implementing a Websense Web Security solution.

-Understanding the Websense filtering model
+Understanding the Websense Web Security model

-Both SurfControl Web Filter and Websense filtering software are designed to make it possible for you to control access to Web sites and Internet resources, but the tools use different filtering models to achieve those results.
+Both SurfControl Web Filter and Websense Web Security solutions are designed to help protect you from Internet security risks and help you control access to Internet resources, but the tools use very different models to achieve those results.